frank26080115/Bones-3D-Printer/ordered_lessons/lesson11b.md

 You also need to connect the negative output of the power supply to the ground somehow.
 This could be a simple 14 AWG wire.
 Recall what we [discussed before about grounding](lesson8#grounding-aka-earthing).

-Once the connections are made, mount the AC socket assembly and the power supply to the frame of the printer. (including the 3D printed safety shield pieces)
+Once the connections are made, mount the AC socket assembly and the power supply to the frame of the printer.
+The power supply mounts to the frame using 3D printed clamps, M5 flanged screws fastens the clamps to the frame, and M4 screws fastens the power supply to the clamps.
+Remember to slip on the 3D printed safety cover for the power supply, which is also secured with M4 screws through the slots on the safety cover.
+The safety cover for the AC socket assembly has cavities for M3 square nuts, which is used to fasten the assembly via M3 screws.
+If you need countersink M3 screws, you can still use button head M3 screws, because there's not a lot of forces involved.

 ![](../images/lesson11/mounttheacsocketandpsu.png)